moxieBKjazzy/iowastateparks/pages/land.md

 ---

-[^1]: <b>Rights:</b> This Item is protected by copyright and/or related rights.
+[^1]: <a href="http://cdm16001.contentdm.oclc.org/cdm/compoundobject/collection/p16001coll36/id/75/rec/8"> Reibowermere Meadow Located in Backbone State Park</a> <b>Rights:</b> This Item is protected by copyright and/or related rights.
 However, for this Item, either (a) no rights-holder(s) have been identified or (b) one or more rights-holder(s) have been identified but none have been located.
 If you have any information that can contribute to identifying or locating the rights-holder(s) please notify the Iowa State University Library Digital Initiatives Program (digital@iastate.edu).
 (Rightsstatements.org InC-RUU 1.0).
 The original object is available at the Iowa State University Library Special Collections and University Archives (archives@iastate.edu).
 [^2]: Federal Writers’ Project of the Works Progress Administration for the State of Iowa, Iowa, a Guide to the Hawkeye State(New York: Viking Press, c1938), 121. <a href="http://archive.org/details/iowaguidetohawke00federich">http://archive.org/details/iowaguidetohawke00federich</a>
 [^2]: Cornelia F. Mutel, The Emerald Horizon The History of Nature in Iowa, (Iowa City: University of Iowa Press, 2008), 8.
 [^3]: Oldest exposed bedrock in Iowa <a href="http://siouxquartzite.com/listing/gitchie-manitou-state-preserve/">http://siouxquartzite.com/listing/gitchie-manitou-state-preserve/</a>